SEO for Artists

 seo for artists

-Although nowadays fewer and fewer art galleries would demand exclusivity, it is possible that you are offered one.
+Although fewer and fewer art galleries would demand exclusivity nowadays, you may be offered one.
 Once you sign an exclusive representation contract, you are likely not allowed to run your own artist website.
 Your growing influence is often considered a potential threat to the partnership.
-Our advice is to avoid exclusive contracts if the conditions are not attractive.
+We advise avoiding exclusive contracts if the conditions are unattractive.

 seo for artists

 Unlike the likes and shares on social media, you will not receive instant gratification on search engines.
-After applying SEO strategies on your website for the first time, it takes at least 6 months to see the results of your hard work.
+After applying SEO strategies to your website for the first time, it takes at least six months to see the results of your hard work.
 It takes a month to see some major improvements after each upload or update (trafficwise).
 SEO is a game for patience players.

 seo for artists